-BlackRock CEO Larry Fink tells CEOs businesses are not ‘climate police’
+BlackRock’s Larry Fink tells fellow CEOs that businesses are not ‘climate police’

 “Divesting from entire sectors — or simply passing carbon-intensive assets from public markets to private markets — will not get the world to net zero,” Fink said in his letter this week.
 “And BlackRock does not pursue divestment from oil and gas companies as a policy.”

 Fink also cautioned that private businesses could not be expected to do too much.
 This came after the November international climate summit in Glasgow, Scotland, that included a large number of businesses.
-International climate negotiators sought to persuade businesses for large investments in ways to slow climate change.
+International climate negotiators sought to persuade businesses to take steps to slow climate change.

 “Capitalism has the power to shape society and act as a powerful catalyst for change.
 But businesses can’t do this alone, and they cannot be the climate police,” Fink said.
 “That will not be a good outcome for society.
 We need governments to provide clear pathways and a consistent taxonomy for sustainability policy, regulation, and disclosure across markets.”

 BlackRock has emerged as a leader in sustainable investing, one of Wall Street’s fastest-growing businesses.
-One study last year by the Global Sustainable Investment Alliance found that over $35 trillion, or more than one in three of the world’s professionally managed dollars, is now invested in sustainable funds.
+One study last year by the Global Sustainable Investment Alliance found that over $35 trillion, or more than 1 in 3 of the world’s professionally managed dollars, is now invested in sustainable funds.

-But because there are no regulations around these terms in the United States, it’s unclear how much of those funds are actually supporting social or environmental purposes.
+But because there are no regulations around these terms in the United States, it’s unclear how much of those funds are supporting social or environmental purposes.
 BlackRock’s U.S. Carbon Transition Readiness ETF, launched last year, includes holdings in Exxon, Marathon Petroleum, Chevron and other fossil fuel companies.
+BlackRock also offers funds with no fossil fuel companies.

+“We are clear about the investment strategies and sustainable outcomes our funds are designed to achieve,” BlackRock spokesman Ed Sweeney said in a statement.
+“BlackRock believes greenwashing is a risk to investors, which is why we support regulatory initiatives to enhance the transparency of sustainable funds’ investment mandates and outcomes.”

 In his letter this week, Fink said BlackRock would continue to press companies to pay attention to climate change because it made financial sense.